RicardoLera/EmbeddedNet/README.md

 ### Fully Connected Layer

-Gradient is affected by: Cross-entropy loss, Softmax activation, stardard activation, and stardard weight decay.
+Gradient is affected by: Cross-entropy loss, Softmax activation, standard activation, and standard weight decay.
 Final parameter change is additionally affected by learning rate and RMSProp.
 Assuming standard learning rate decay.

 Terminology:
  - I is the value of a neuron in the input layer